KanchiMoe/Charlotte-timeline/episodes.rst

 ..
 [2] Evidenced by the trees now having yellow leaves, and leaves being on the ground. (``01:22``)

 ..
 [3] Evidenced by students now wearing coats, gloves and scarves at ``02:45``, as Yuu takes the enterance exams.
-Addationally, in Japan, entrance exams are usually in mid-January so this now needs to be the new year (2015).
+Addationally, in Japan, entrance exams are usually in mid-January/Feburuary so this now needs to be the new year (2015).

 ..
 [4] In Japan, the school year starts in April.